What do the different metrics (visits, page views, unique visitors, etc.) mean in Analytics?

 You may have noticed when looking through the Analytics tool dashboard that there are several metrics displayed.
-Below you will find the definitions for these metrics to help you understand your website visitors.
+Below you will find the definitions of these metrics to help you understand your website visitors.

 - Visits: A visit is defined as a series of page requests from the same uniquely identified visitor with a time of no more than 30 minutes between each page request.